-Are you one of the bloggers and content marketers who is bullish about blogging?
+Are you one of the bloggers and content marketers who are bullish about blogging?

 If your company has not already invested in blogging, that means you’re not bullish about blogging.